-Note: PSG Securities Ltd allows you to create three (3) watch lists with a maximum of thirty (30) shares in each.
+Note: PSG Securities Ltd allows you to create five (5) personal watch lists on the trading platform.
 It is suggested that you name the watch lists either by strategy (i.e. Short term speculative, medium term swing trading and long term buy and hold) or by industry (Resources and mining, Financial and Industrial).

 How to create a watch list